on orders of $85 or more

 - Fairbairn.
 Fairbain's book of Crests of the Families of Great Britain and Ireland, 4th Edition 2 volumes in one.
 Baltimore: Heraldic Book Company, 1968.
 Print.

 - Hanks, Hodges, Mills and Room.
 The Oxford Names Companion.
 Oxford: Oxford University Press, 2002.
 Print.
 (ISBN 0-19-860561-7).

 - Lennard, Reginald.
 Rural England 1086-1135 A Study of Social and Agrarian Conditions.
 Oxford: Clarendon Press, 1959.
 Print.

 The Kirby Family Crest was acquired from the Houseofnames.com archives.
 The Kirby Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 31 July 2014 at 11:44.
+This page was last modified on 3 March 2015 at 09:26.